 During a shamanic journey, shamans must travel between these 3 worlds to access the wisdom and healing methods they need, whether for the individual or the community.
 Typically, a shaman must travel to the lower and upper worlds through a type of non-physical portal, creating a sense of “popping out” or, “popping through” to these other realms.

-Contrary to popular assumptions, the Lower World is not one of shadows and evil goblins — it is in no way the same as the idea of “hell” or “the Underworld.”
+Contrary to popular assumptions, the Lower World is not one of the shadows and evil goblins — it is in no way the same as the idea of “hell” or “the Underworld.”

-One may experience the lower world, for example, by transporting to an African-like safari scene, where they may commune with spirit animals of recognizable form, such as lions and zebras, or mythological — and even legendary — creatures.
+One may experience the lower world, for example, by transporting to an African-like safari scene, where they may commune with spirit animals of recognizable forms, such as lions and zebras, or mythological — and even legendary — creatures.

 Albeit an Earthly scene, the normal rules of Earthly physics don’t necessarily apply.
 For that, it’s possible to breathe underwater while dancing with whales, fly in the sky with eagles, and even ride river rapids on a giant leaf.
 Being in this world feels much like a terrestrial lucid dream.

 The Lower World is said to be a place of creativity and healing, and, much like a dream, represents the subconscious mind.

 The Middle World is the spiritual dimension of our physical world.
 It’s where our ordinary conscious and waking reality resides.